yeyintkoko/react-native-sms-x/README.md

 ***
 **SendSMS**

-> ##### A react-native component to send SMS messages.
+> ##### A react-native api to send SMS messages.
 It works only for android.
 This component used android native api to send sms and response a callback to react-native.
 This react-native component desn't link to the mobile default messenger view.
 It will programmatically send the message to a phone number which is provided as a parameter and will response a callback with a string indicating message was sent or failure or no service.

 *usage*
 ```js